Roadmap

 Phase 3 — real-user invariance recalibration

-Status: planning; gated on the consumer Echo product reaching enough users for a defensible recalibration cohort.
+Status: planning; gated on the live SoulMap user base growing to a defensible recalibration cohort.

 What Phase 3 will produce: